 As a high school student: Apply to Ursuline online and submit your official high school transcript and ACT or SAT.
 See How to Apply for more information on submitting these documents to Ursuline.
 Then download, print, and complete this form, and submit it to a Tri-C Enrollment Center on any Tri-C campus.

 As a full-time Tri-C student: Apply to Ursuline online and submit your official high school transcript if you have earned fewer than 12 non-developmental, transferrable credits at Tri-C. You’ll also need to send Ursuline your ACT or SAT scores if you have earned fewer than 30 transferrable credits at Tri-C and are under age 23.
 If you did not take the ACT or SAT as a high school student, please contact your Ursuline Admission Counselor for other options.
 See How to Apply for more information on submitting these documents to Ursuline.
 Then download, print, and complete this form, and submit it to a Tri-C Enrollment Center on any Tri-C campus.

 For more details, click here.

-For program-by-program equivalencies between Lakeland Community College and Ursuline College, please contact your Admission Counselor, visit http://lakelandcc.edu/web/holden/degree-programs, and reference the Transfer Guide.
+For program-by-program equivalencies between Lakeland Community College and Ursuline College, please contact your Admission Counselor or visit http://lakelandcc.edu/web/holden/degree-programs.

 Students who dually enroll full-time in the Lakeland and Ursuline programs can complete an associate degree in nursing (RN) in five semesters and then complete a bachelor’s degree in nursing (BSN) in as few as two additional semesters post-licensure.
 Students will attend classes throughout the academic year including online courses during the summer semester.